 Price: Quoted by Scrum.org

 Duration: 2 days

 The Professional Scrum Foundations Training program by Scrum is for product managers who want to develop and increase their Scrum knowledge.
-Scrum is one of the most well-known process frameworks used to streamline product development using agile methods.
+Scrum is one of the most well-known process frameworks that streamline product development using agile methods.

-After you complete the course, you get a free attempt at the Professional Scrum Master I Certification Exam.
-It’s a globally recognized certification that is bound to put you on the industry’s radar.
+After completing the course, you get a free attempt at the Professional Scrum Master I Certification Exam.
+It’s a globally recognized certification bound to put you on the industry’s radar.

-The 2-day course is based on theoretical material and team-based exercises.
-After the concepts are explained, team members are told to work in series of Sprints to build a product.
-Including real-world implications, members are asked to proceed according to their understanding.
+The 2-day course consists of theoretical material and team-based exercises.
+After explaining the concepts, team members work in a series of Sprints to build a product.
+Including real-world implications, members proceed according to their understanding.

-You also get access to several case studies that can help in software product management.
+You also access several case studies that can help in software product management.
 Software product managers tend to prefer this course for this exact reason.